gyroflow/gyroflow/README.md

 - Supports variable and high frame rate videos, all calculations are done on timestamps
 - H.264/AVC, H.265/HEVC, ProRes, DNxHD, CineForm, PNG and OpenEXR outputs, with H.264 and H.265 fully GPU accelerated (ProRes also accelerated on Apple Silicon)
 - Automatic lens calibration process
-- Fully zero-copy GPU preview rendering (working but experimental)
+- Fully zero-copy GPU preview rendering
 - Core engine is a separate library without external dependencies (no Qt, no ffmpeg, no OpenCV), and can be used to create OpenFX and Adobe plugins (on the TODO list)
 - Automatic updates of lens profile database
 - Built-in official lens profiles for GoPro: HERO 6, 7, 8, 9, 10, 11, 12; RunCam: Thumb, ThumbPro, 5 Orange; Insta360: GO 2, GO 3 in all shooting modes